Urlaxle/blueye_bts_2025_tutorial/README.md

 sudo apt install python3-colcon-common-extensions
 ```

 You need a specific version of numpy and opencv.
-Make sure you have uninstall both opencv and numpy first.
+Make sure you have uninstalled both opencv and numpy first.

 ```bash
 pip install "numpy<2"